Privacy Notice

 The nature of our business is one which requires a culture of confidentiality.
 The 2007 Act requires us to keep information about complaints (including personal information) confidential, unless the law requires us to share information or where we need to do so in order to carry out our role.

-We have a regularly reviewed Risk Register, which helps us to analyse the risks presented by our processing and we use this to assess what steps we need to take to keep information safe,
+We have a regularly reviewed Risk Register, which helps us analyse the risks presented by our processing.
+We use this to assess what steps we need to take to keep information safe,

-Our building and storage facilities are appropriately secured, e.g. controlled entry, locked doors, locked cabinets etc and our employees are regularly trained on data security, how to avoid data breaches and their confidentiality obligations.
+Our building and storage facilities are appropriately secured, e.g. controlled entry, locked doors, locked cabinets etc. Our employees are regularly trained on data security, how to avoid data breaches and their confidentiality obligations.

-Our computer systems are safeguarded with firewalls and antivirus software, we have regular backups of data and we use appropriate passwords and encryption of devices, such as USB sticks.
+Our computer systems are safeguarded with firewalls and antivirus software, we have regular backups of data.
+We use appropriate passwords and encryption of devices, such as USB sticks.

 We will retain your personal information for the purposes of the employment relationship.